dnsimple/dnsimple-support/content/articles/srv-record.md

 ## What Is an SRV Record?

 [SRV (Service) records](https://en.wikipedia.org/wiki/SRV_record) help with service discovery.
-For example, SRV records are used in Internet Telephony to define where a [SIP service](https://en.wikipedia.org/wiki/Session_Initiation_Protocol ) can be found.
+For example, SRV records are used in Internet Telephony to define where a [SIP service](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) can be found.

 An SRV record typically defines a symbolic name and the transport protocol used as part of the domain name.
 It defines the priority, weight, port, and target for the service in the record content.

-Here's an example of two SRV records.
+Here's an example of two SRV records:

     _sip._tcp.example.com.
 3600 IN    SRV 10       60     5060 bigbox.example.com.
     _sip._tcp.example.com.
 3600 IN    SRV 10       20     5060 smallbox1.example.com.